ammarmplumber/ammarplumber.github.io/content/projects/tob/index.md

 ## Course Overview

 - **Why philosophy?** Human beings naturally seek an answer to this question: what is it all about?
+Source: *In Defense of Philosophy* by Josef Pieper
 - **What kind of creature is a human being?** A human being is a dependent rational animal.
+Source: *Dependent Rational Animals* by Alasdair MacIntyre.
 - **What does it mean to live morally?:** Engage with the concepts of virtue and habit that shape our actions and define our character.
+Source: *Ethica Thomistica* by Ralph MacInerny.
 - **What is love?:** Discuss the central role of *charity* in ethical living and social interaction.
 Understand why love requires self-mastery.
+Sources: *Love and Responsibility* by Karol Wojtyla, *Love and Virtue* by Michael Sherwin
 - **Theology of the Body:** Learn how Pope John Paul II's thought on the human body as a gift and a vocation for self-giving love is rooted in the philosophical anthropology of Thomas Aquinas.
+Sources: *Man and Woman He Created Them* by JPII, *Aquinas and the Theology of the Body* by Thomas Petri, *Covenanted Happiness* by Cormac Burke.

 {{< iframe src="https://docs.google.com/forms/d/e/1FAIpQLSePo4_2lIyq12n6kR3DLdHdm_fjKHLKXwj-YV53LcVnZkvIaQ/viewform?embedded=true" >}}